Aitia-IIOT/ah5-docs-java-spring/docs/help/certificate-profiles.md

 ## Broker Profile

-A Broker certificate is associated with a message broker that exists to guarantee deleivery of messages between the systems within a Local Cloud when secured publish-subscribe communication strategy is required (like MQTT protocol).
+A Broker certificate is associated with a message broker that exists to guarantee delivery of messages between the systems within a Local Cloud when secured publish-subscribe communication strategy is required (like MQTT protocol).

 **Issuer**